 After the whole process of cleaning and disinfecting the groceries, we wipe down doorknobs, surfaces, parts of the refrigerator (inside and outside) that we touched during the process, the entire countertop, and any other surface, handle or knob that was touched with disinfectant.

 Other Useful Articles

-Nagi, the blogger behind RecipeTinEats (located in Australia), recently write this useful article: Coronavirus: How to sanitise food
+Nagi, the blogger behind RecipeTinEats (located in Australia), recently wrote this useful article: Coronavirus: How to sanitize food

 Thank you for reading and following along, if you have any helpful ideas or suggestions for the community, please let us know in the comments below!